 Site & Utility Conditions: Prepare for your ADU

-When the accessory dwelling unit is complete, what guests and visitors will see is the new exteriors and interiors of the ADU space.
+When your accessory dwelling unit is complete, what guests and visitors will see is the new exteriors and interiors of the ADU space.
 But before your ADU project breaks ground, your existing property conditions and utilities can often be far more important for your project.

 Let’s take a closer look at some of the key site-specific considerations for your ADU project.